Our Current Board Members

 I joined the Lit&Phil in 1985, and I was chairman of the Board from 2011 to 2018.
 I represent the Lit&Phil on the Tyne and Wear Heritage Forum and on the Newcastle and Gateshead Heritage group.
 Since its inception I have been active in the bookbinding group, and I chair the regional group of the Society of Bookbinders.
 I sing in three local choirs, and have been treasurer of the National Association of Choirs since 2009.
 I was on the editorial board of the Journal of Mathematics and the Arts since its beginning, and have been an associate editor since 2017.
 I believe that the members of the Lit&Phil are one of its major assets.

 I am a musician/composer/arranger, and have also been a library assistant; publicity manager and graphic designer; exhibition organiser; partner and UK organiser of a small summer language school for 26 years; creator and director of an arts festival in Devon; creator and director of a small rural film festival; UK representative for Spanish film festival; concerts organiser and promoter; arts centre director and theatre project manager for two large community plays.
-I was elected to the board of the Lit & Phil in 2019 and chairman in 2021 and since then I have helped create the current website, posted over 100 blogs for the site and I edit all the Lit & Phil talks on YouTube.
+I was elected to the board of the Lit & Phil in 2019 and since then I have helped create the current website, posted over 100 blogs for the site and I edit all the Lit & Phil talks on YouTube.
 I also instigated the very successful Haiku competition that attracted over 400 world wide entries and researched, designed and created the recent very successful Dante celebrations for which I also raised new funding.

 Whilst working as Admin Manager at the BMA I was responsible for the recruitment, training and development of new staff throughout the country.
 I have been a voluntary Newcastle City Guide for 30 years, which includes leading guided tours, historical research, event planning and planning of each season of walks.
 For the Lit&Phil I planned routes and have written notes for the in-house tours, including the Behind the Books @the Lit&Phil tours and the Ghostly Lit&Phil tours.
 In addition I have written and submitted several entries for the North of England Tourism Awards, two of which were successfully shortlisted when we received Highly Commended and Bronze awards.
 I have been a member of the Lit&Phil for over 20 years and feel my skills in managing the above tasks will be of value to the Society.